Nokocchi/PokemonSpriteEditor3/README.md

 Back when I was a wee lad, just 20 years old and in my first year of university as a Computer Science student about 7 years ago, I found a video talking about hidden features in Pokemon Cold & Silver, with one of these features being the "Pokemon Sprite Color Changer" view in the Pokedex.
 It allowed the user to cycle through the two main colors of each Pokemon (other than black and white) and changing their colors by using RGB sliders: https://tcrf.net/Pok%C3%A9mon_Gold_and_Silver/Debug_Menus#Legend

+I was deeply inspired by this and thought to myself: I can build something like that!
+I still haven't, though, but we're getting there.
+Eventually.

 ### Will you abandon this project and leave it unfinished for years until you feel inspired to pick it up again just to abandon it again, just like everything else in your life?

 Probably.